 I love using Game Pass to evaluate player talent before my fantasy football drafts.
 Others enjoy watching replays of their favorite NFL teams.

 Some people like consuming NFL content, but don't have time to catch every game live throughout the season.
-For these NFL games, Game Pass is an awesome and affordable way to ensure you don't miss any of the action.
+For these NFL games, Game Pass is an excellent and affordable way to ensure you don't miss any of the action.